ay-tishka/continuos-can/README.md

 3. 1D: `nohup python3 train1d.py --device "cuda:0" >> logs/contgan1d.txt &`

 ## Generation examples (from different models, for example for CIFAR better are last with simple objective):

+For cifar we use 6.3 mln params for every part.
+But architecture, num steps and learning params were select near random, so results can be much better.

 ![CIFAR generation example](images/cifar_1.png)